OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 // HMAC key - Block serialization and storage as String in JVM memory private transient byte[] keyHMAC = ...;

-//Create a verification context for the token requesting explicitly the use of the HMAC-256 hashing algorithm
+//Create a verification context for the token requesting explicitly the use of the HMAC-256 hmac generation

 JWTVerifier verifier = JWT.require(Algorithm.HMAC256(keyHMAC)).build();